 GIY and GROW HQ are all about helping children to develop ‘food empathy’ - a better understanding and appreciation of food - and to have a bit of fun while doing so!
 We want to help children to learn how to grow, cook and eat healthy, seasonal, nutritious food.
 We run a range of classes, programmes and activities for schools and children.
-If you are interested in a course for your child or are a teacher looking to come visit, contact us on 051 584422 and we'll tell you more.
-Check out our schools brochure HERE or learn more about children and school activities at GROW HQ here.
+If you are interested in a course for your child or are a teacher looking to come visit, contact Ursula on 0860440417 and she'll tell you more.
+Learn more about children and school activities at GROW HQ here.

 GIY Eat Together encourages children to try new foods together, develop healthy eating habits, gives children an opportunity to eat in a relaxed, social setting and to fully enjoy food together at school.
 We deliver a hot, healthy 2-course lunch to the school once a week for 6 weeks and the children spend a full 45 minutes eating together, learning to appreciate and understand their food, take time over it, and enjoy a social eating experience.
 Eat Together was developed by our Founder, Michael Kelly with educators and dietiticians to combat the antisocial and unhealthy eating habits some children may develop in schools.

 We have run this programme in a variety of schools for all ages and the feedback has been amazing.
 Parents, teachers and pupils have all given us glowing feedback about the programme.
 Parents report that their children are more adventurous with food and more engaged in cooking and food shopping at home.